Click here to see the SAS code.

 nuclear plants and have them show up in the correct location.

-I use a user-defined format to make the numeric values for the number
+I use a user-defined format to make the numeric values for the percent

-of nuclear plants in each state show up as the desired value range
+of nuclear power in each state show up as the desired value range

 in the legend - also each range gets a color in the map.

-I then create a data set with the zipcode & web address of each nuclear
+I create a data set with the zipcode & web address of each nuclear

 I combine the annotate data set with the map, and then gproject them